5 Roles of a Podcast Producer

 After the vision is cast, the interviews are scheduled and completed, the podcast needs to be prepared for the world to hear.
 That process involves editing, mixing and mastering the content recorded into cohesive episodes.
 This will likely involve a lot of elements like narration, incorporating news clips, music transitions and other elements to help tell the story.
 The producer’s role will be to either execute this process themselves, if they have a editing or engineering background, or work with the production team to make sure the vision is being carried out.

 A lot of the things discussed here are overall observations of the role and responsibility of the podcast producer.
 As I mentioned, these roles may be taken on by the host, divided between a team or sourced out to a dedicated podcast producer.
 The question of whether or not you will need to bring on a producer will inevitably come down to whether or not you feel up to the task of doing it yourself.
 If you feel excited about taking these tasks on, you will likely be able to do it, or at least get the ball rolling.

 A producer can help develop the vision for the podcast and help find the best way to tell the story through its episodes.
 They can also help ensure the overall production process of the podcast is completed efficiently while overseeing the interview and preparation process.
 They can oversee the post-production process as the episodes come together and make sure the podcast is performing as planned.
 They are an invaluable part of the process and help make sure the podcast succeeds instead of flopping.

-As the Production Manager at Resonate Recordings, Jon leads the production team and ensures that all our podcasters have everything needed to release consistent high-quality episodes.
+As the Operations Manager at Resonate Recordings, Jon leads the production team and ensures that all our podcasters have everything needed to release consistent high-quality episodes.
 Jon and his family are from West Palm Beach, Florida and now live in Simpsonville, KY.